KarthikSaladi047/Azure-Pipeline-Project/README.md

         manifests: |
           k8s/*
 ```

+## 5. Pipeline Stages:

-- Terraform: In this stage, Terraform will be used to provision an AKS cluster in Azure.
+- Terraform: In this stage, Terraform will be used to provision an AKS cluster and Azure Container Registry in Azure.

+This is aks.tf file.
 ```
 terraform {
   required_providers {